Comparison·Jun 15, 2026·10 min read

 Ocrolus is a New York-headquartered document intelligence company that has built a strong reputation on bank statement extraction at high accuracy, particularly for US small-business, thin-file, and gig-economy applicants.
 Lenders use Ocrolus to turn unstructured PDFs into structured cash-flow data, which they then feed into their own underwriting models or decisioning platforms.

-Floowed is a loan decisioning platform with native document intelligence built in.
-We are best-in-class globally on non-standard real-world loan documents: handwritten payslips, photographed (not scanned) IDs, scanned business permits, mixed-quality bank statements from regions where applicants don't send pristine US-format PDFs.
-Document intelligence is one of three native capabilities we ship, alongside the no-code Decisioning Canvas and 40+ integrations across LMS, credit bureaus, KYC, and banking systems.
+Floowed is a loan decisioning platform built as two products on one platform.
+Document Intelligence reads and analyses any loan document at any quality into clean, decision-ready data: it doesn't just OCR or extract, it normalizes income, runs cash-flow and bank-statement analysis (ADB, DSCR), flags fraud and tampering signals, and cross-validates across documents.
+The Decisioning Engine then runs your credit policy on that data, every application, every time, with the rules behind each call captured audit-grade.
+We are best-in-class globally on non-standard real-world loan documents: handwritten payslips and passbooks, photographed (not scanned) IDs, skewed and scanned business permits, mixed-quality bank statements from regions where applicants don't send pristine US-format PDFs.
+Floowed reads and analyses the paperwork other IDPs choke on.
 Ocrolus turns documents into data.
 Floowed turns documents into decisions, on the full global document surface, in one platform with one bill.

 Document intelligence on the real-world document surface